-Microsoft Office tips to see all the symbols in MS Word
+1. Microsoft Office Tips to see all the Symbols in MS Word

-When you enter a space and hit the enter button, you don’t see any symbols but they are actually there.
-There are all these symbols all over your Word document that you don’t even know about.
-If you want to see these symbols that I am talking about, go to File, Open Options, and then Display.
+When you enter a space and hit the enter button, you don’t see any symbols, but they are there.
+All these symbols are all over your Word document you don’t know about.
+If you want to see these symbols I am talking about, go to File, Open Options, and Display.
 Select Always Show These Formatting Marks on the Screen.
 You can also view them in the Draft Mode.
 To activate Draft Mode, you can go to the View menu and set it to Draft Mode.

 Now everyone can edit a document at the same time!
-Whether it is in MS Word, MS PowerPoint or MS Excel.
+Whether it is in MS Word, MS PowerPoint, or MS Excel.
 You can see them make the changes as they are making them.
 But these features are only available on the Web version of these applications.
-Whether you are working from a mobile, a tablet or a computer, offline or online, you can now work on the go while coordinating in your document with your colleagues or friends.
-For example, if you are having a meeting in the boardroom but one of your key members is on holiday.
-This teammate is able to make revisions to the ongoing project in real time from wherever he is.
+Whether you are working from a mobile, a tablet, or a computer, offline or online, you can now work on the go while coordinating your document with your colleagues or friends.
+For example, if you are meeting in the boardroom, one of your key members is on holiday.
+This teammate can revise the ongoing project in real-time from wherever he is.
 But what happens if he is offline?
 No problem.
-He can make the changes and they will register when he comes online.
+He can make the changes, and they will register when he comes online.

 We mostly use MS Word for most of our written documents.
-Here are some Microsoft office tips for ms word that you can use in your daily life to make it easier. so just go through the following tips
+Here are some Microsoft Office tips for ms word that you can use daily to make it easier.
+So go through the following tips:

-- Make three quick clicks anywhere in the paragraph to select it completely.
-Alternately, you can also Ctrl + Click to select one sentence.
-Click anywhere in a sentence to select it.
+- Click anywhere in a sentence to select it.
+Make three quick clicks anywhere in the paragraph to select it completely.
+Alternatively, you can also Ctrl + Click to select one sentence.

-- To make a word subscript, hold down Ctrl+, and to make a word superscript, click Ctrl Shift+
+- To make a word subscript, hold down Ctrl+; to make a word superscript, click Ctrl Shift+.

 - Type =rand(8,10) and press Enter to automatically generate random text to test page formatting, fonts, etc.

-- To move your cursor to the last saved location the document, press Shift +F5.
+- To move your cursor to the last saved location of the document, press Shift +F5.

-- To create a quick table in your Word document, type a + sign and press down the Tab key.
-Repeat this again and again for the number of cells you want in your table.
+- To create a quick table in your Word document, type a + sign and press the Tab key.
+Repeat this repeatedly for the number of cells you want in your table.
 And press Enter.
 The table will automatically appear.

-- To enter a trademark symbol in MS Word, press down Alt + Ctrl keys and then hold T. Or, you can go to Insert menu, select Symbol from the Dropdown menu.
+- To enter a trademark symbol in MS Word, press Alt + Ctrl keys and then hold T. Or, you can go to the Insert menu and select Symbol from the Dropdown menu.
 Click on More Symbols.
 A symbol box will appear.
 Look for the trademark symbol and double-click it.
 Using this drop-down menu, you can insert a lot of other symbols as well too.

 - If you want to change the default font in MS Word, it is easy.
-Click on the small arrow in the bottom right corner on the font window on top of your document.
+Click on the small arrow in the bottom right corner of the font window on top of your document.
 A Font option box should pop up.
-Make the selection of your favourite default font setting and click on Default given in the bottom left corner.
+Select your favorite default font setting and click on Default, given in the bottom left corner.
 A confirmation box will ask if you want to apply these changes.
 Click Yes.

-Microsoft Office tips for publishing old or non-web data on the Internet by using MS Access.
+4. Microsoft Office tips for Publishing old or Non-web data on the Internet using MS Access

 Though MS Access may not be as widely used as MS Word or MS Excel, it is still one of the most powerful programs in the MS Office Suite.
-If you want to publish a standard Access Database instead of creating a new one, here’s what you will need to do.
-Before publishing the database, run the Compatibility Checker.
+Here’s what you need to do if you want to publish a standard Access Database instead of creating a new one.
+Before posting the database, run the Compatibility Checker.
 This will let you know if your database is compatible or not.
-If not, it will also tell you what you need to do to make your application compatible.
-This checker will give you all the directions that you might need to make your database online.
+If not, it will also tell you how to make your application consistent.
+This checker will give you all the necessary directions to make your database online.

-Microsoft Office tips for creating your own custom template in MS PowerPoint
+5. Microsoft Office tips for Creating your own Custom Template in MS PowerPoint

 Surprised?
 Don’t be.
-MS PowerPoint has been a lifesaver in all the presentations, all around the world.
+MS PowerPoint has been a lifesaver in presentations all around the world.
 But wondering if you could tweak or play around a bit with the custom templates to make them suit your needs a bit more?
 Now you can.

 - Click on the Themes tab.